Christian Steinmetz: 1905 season

 As a senior in 1905, Steinmetz was the captain of a 1905 Wisconsin team won that all of its games against western teams and claimed the western championship with a 29–24 win over Amos Alonzo Stagg's University of Chicago basketball team.
 The team lost the national championship in a three-hour game against Columbia in New York.
 A controversy surrounded the loss to Columbia, as Columbia insisted over Wisconsin's objection in using its own umpire and referee.
 The Wisconsin players complained that fouls by the Columbia players were overlooked, and Steinmetz had his jaw broken in the game.
 Further complicating matters, Columbia and Wisconsin played under different rules, and the game took three hours to finish because of arguments over the rules.
 Steinmetz later recalled that he carried a rule book in his pocket during the game.
 Also, Columbia's baskets had no backboards and instead consisted of hoops mounted on poles, which the Columbia players shook when Wisconsin shot the ball.
 Despite the broken jaw, Steinmetz scored 11 of Wisconsin's 14 points in a 25–14 loss.

 The Columbia game was part of a nine-game eastern trip.
 Steinmetz had received advance publicity and was being closely guarded.
-At Rochester University, Bob Zuppke suggested that he take Steinmetz' place at forward to confuse the opposition.
+At University of Rochester, Bob Zuppke suggested that he take Steinmetz' place at forward to confuse the opposition.
 After the center jump, Steinmetz joined Zuppke at the forward spot.
 "We got several baskets before the other team woke up and made the necessary adjustment."

 During the 18-game 1905 season, Steinmetz averaged 25.7 points per game on a team that averaged 37.8 points per game.
 He set scoring records, some of which remain Wisconsin records: most points in a game (50 points against Sparta), most points in a season (462 points in 18 games), most free throws in a game (26 against Two Rivers), most free throws in a season (238), and most free throw attempts in a season (317).
 Steinmetz's single-game, free-throw record, set at a time when one player took all of the team's free throws, has never been broken.